krunchontu/chat-app-socket.io/README.md

 - Socket.IO team for their excellent real-time communication library
 - MongoDB team for their reliable database solution
 - React team for their powerful frontend framework
+- Tailwind Labs for their utility-first CSS framework
+- React Hot Toast for the intuitive notification system